rebelsky/csc207c/_labs/tree-traversal.md

 a.
 Write a procedure, `elements01(PrintWriter pen)`, that creates that output.

 b.
-In what order does that method traverse the tree?
+In what order does that method traverse the tree? (breadth first or depth first; in-order or pre-order or post-order; left-to-right or right-to-left)

 c.
 Suppose we traversed the tree using a depth-first, left-to-right, in-order traversal.
 What output would you expect?